Composting

 What can I compost?

-Some things, like grass mowings and soft young weeds, rot quickly.
-They work as 'activators', getting the composting started, but on their own will decay to a smelly mess.
+Some things, like grass mowings and soft young weeds (both classed as a 'green) rot quickly.
+On their own they will decay to a smelly mess but mixed with 'browns' they work as activators to get the composting started.

 Older and tougher plant material is slower to rot but gives body to the finished compost - and usually makes up the bulk of a compost heap.
 Woody items decay very slowly; they are best chopped or shredded first, where appropriate.